log-oscon/generator-log-marionette/README.md

 ## What it is

-It will generate a base Marionette project with Browserify, specs and Gulp file.
+It will generate a base Marionette project with Browserify, specs and Gulp tasks.
 Also, it will generate all the base components of a Marionette project - such as ItemView's, Models, etc.

 ## Installation